First, You Need a Plan

 Sources for additional information:

-- This paper by Carol Norris Vincent is intended to serve as a guideline for museums which are considering providing for the stability of their future through endowment funds.
+- This paper by Carol Norris Vincent is intended to serve as a guideline for museums which are considering providing for the stability of their futures through endowment funds.

 - Here, Guidestar outlines how small nonprofits can establish endowments.